-The Group's principal financial instruments other than derivatives comprise cash and cash equivalents and interest-bearing bank borrowings.
+The Group's principal financial instruments comprise cash and cash equivalents and interest-bearing bank borrowings.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade and bills receivables, other receivables, trade payables and other payables.